-From the period of 2016 to 2020, Company #1 ran approximately 650 emergency response calls, and Company #2 ran approximately 500 emergency response calls.
-In total, the department runs approximately 70 to 200 calls per year.
-Calls for service can be broken down into the following categories: Approximately 10 percent fires/alarm activation; approximately 70 percent motor vehicle accidents (MVAs); and approximately 20 percent classified as other, (e.g., grass fires, smoke and carbon monoxide alarms, etc.) Other trends noticed by the fire department include: More CO alarm activations and more motor vehicle accidents.
-Not unlike other departments, squad/ambulance requests for Emergency Medical Services (EMS) are increasing and are the majority of the service calls.
+In 2019, Company #1 ran 50 to 70 emergency response calls, and Company #2 ran 165 emergency response calls.
+In total, the department runs approximately 200 to 250 calls per year.
+Calls for service can be broken down into the following categories: approximately 10 percent fires/alarm activation, approximately 70 percent motor vehicle accidents (MVAs), and approximately 20 percent classified as other, (e.g., grass fires, smoke and carbon monoxide alarms, etc.) Other trends noticed by the fire department include: more CO alarm activations and more motor vehicle accidents.
+Not unlike other departments, squad/ambulance requests for Emergency Medical Services (EMS) are increasing and consist of the majority of the service calls.

-The fire district is in need of more dry hydrants Townwide.
-Because of traffic along NYS Route 28, travel time for volunteers is slowed when responding to calls.
-Capital improvements and fire district needs include: More room for gear at both houses; Company #2 needs a station that is two to three times the size of the current house, which is currently three truck bays.
-The departments coordinate with their neighboring Departments as part of a mutual aid agreement.
-As such, this arrangement is reciprocal.
+The fire district needs more dry hydrants Town-wide.
+Traffic along NYS Route 28 also slows the response time for volunteers traveling to the fire house when responding to a call.
+Capital improvements and needs include: more room for gear at both houses, Company 2 needs a house that is 2-3 times size of what they have now, which currently consists of three truck bays.
+The department coordinates with the Cooperstown Fire Department as part of a mutual aid agreement.
+As such, Cooperstown provides access to a ladder truck if one is required.
 This agreement has met the department's need for this piece of specialized equipment.